Fusing Multi- and Hyperspectral Satellite Data for Harmful Algal Bloom Monitoring with Self-Supervised and Hierarchical Deep Learning: Materials and Methods

 Figure \ref{fig3} depicts the locations of the in situ data utilized in this study.
-Over the entire training set, we removed all samples with a depth greater than 1m and identified a minimum radius, within which exists a large enough set of pixel - in-situ observation matchups over the areas with valid data.
-Because there is a much larger in-situ network off the coasts of Florida, and there are many sites farther off shore, we were able to use a smaller radius for the Florida test cases: 0.0225 decimal degrees, or ~2.5 kilometers.
-Because of the coarseness of the coastal masking, and the minimal in-situ sites in Southern California being connected to piers, a larger radius of 0.09 decimal degrees or ~10km had to be used.
-As shown in the results, in both regions, we were able to generate representative products, but a larger set of wide spread in situ sites is always preferred.
+Over the entire training set, we removed all samples with a depth greater than 1m.
+We identified a minimum radius within which a large enough set of pixel-in-situ observation matchups exists over areas with valid data.
+Because there is a much larger in-situ network off the coasts of Florida, and many sites are farther offshore, we were able to use a smaller radius for the Florida test cases: 0.0225 decimal degrees, or ~2.5 kilometers.
+Because of the coarseness of the coastal masking and the limited in-situ sites in Southern California connected to piers, a larger radius of 0.09 decimal degrees (~10km) had to be used.
+As shown in the results, we were able to generate representative products in both regions, but a larger, more widely distributed set of in situ sites is always preferred.

-For the Florida sites, the in situ data provides measurements of K. brevis concentration, and for the Southern California sites, the data includes a total phytoplankton concentration, as well as separate concentrations of 12 different species.
-For this study, in the Southern California cases, we focused on Pseudo-nitzschia delicatissima, Pseudo-nitzschia seriata, and Alexandrium spp., as well as the total phytoplankton value.
-Although there is a hierarchical relationship between total phytoplankton and the concentration of each species, and there are likely other correlations between the concentrations of each of the species, the context assignment for each specific concentration map, while derived from the same context-free segmentation data, is done separately to ensure we maximize coverage for each separate class.
-This has also proven to be a successful approach for other SIT-FUSE applications, like fire and smoke segmentation.
+For the Florida sites, the in situ data provides measurements of K. brevis{\textit{K. brevis}} concentrations{cell abundance}, and for the Southern California sites, the data includes a total phytoplankton concentrations{cell abundance}, as well as separate concentrations{cell abundance} of 12 different species.
+For this study, in the Southern California cases, we focused on Pseudo-nitzschia delicatissima{\textit{Pseudo-nitzschia delicatissima}} and Pseudo-nitzschia seriata{\textit{Pseudo-nitzschia seriata}} \remove[]{, and \textit{Alexandrium spp.}}, as well as the total phytoplankton value.
+We acknowledge that \textit{P. delicatissima} and \textit{P. seriata} differ in their toxicological significance, with \textit{P. seriata} more frequently associated with domoic acid production and harmful algal bloom events.
+Accordingly, detection of \textit{P. delicatissima} in this study is not intended to imply equivalent HAB risk, but rather to illustrate the framework’s ability to resolve and map multiple phytoplankton taxa with distinct ecological and management implications.
+Also, although there is a hierarchical relationship between total phytoplankton and the concentrations{cell abundance} of each species, and there are likely other correlations between the concentrations{cell abundance} of each of the species, the context assignment for each specific concentrations{cell abundance} map, while derived from the same context-free segmentation data, is done separately to ensure we maximize coverage for each separate class.
+This approach has also proven successful for other SIT-FUSE applications, such as fire and smoke segmentation.